MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-survey.md

 > [!div class="mx-imgBorder"]
 > ![Configure explicit survey in Power Virtual Agents.](./media/voice-survey-pva-explicit2.png)

-You can add messages or questions to a Power Virtual Agents IVR bot to create a post call survey.
+You can add messages or questions to a Power Virtual Agents IVR bot to create a post-call survey.
 A bot greets the customer when the call routed to the survey queue is answered.
 Examples of messages or questions configured in the **Greetings** topic for the bot to greet the customer are as follows:

 > [!NOTE]
 > We recommend that you have two bots if your organization wants to use Power Virtual Agents for both IVR and survey scenarios.

-#### Survey bot
+### Survey bot

 > [!div class="mx-imgBorder"]
 > ![Greetings in PVA.](./media/configure-survey-bot.png)